From the Blog

 Recursively includible Angular directive

-I've been working on a complex Angular CRUD-ish project recently and one of the requirements was to create a form based on an MVC model.
-I've created a directive that could generate a form for every complex model.
+Recently I worked on an Angular project with a requirement for a form based on an MVC model.
+I created a directive to generate a form for every complex models.

 How to automate development with Atom